Zjut-MultimediaPlus/MGTCF/README.md

 Instructions for training new models can be [found here](https://github.com/Zjut-MultimediaPlus/MGTCF/blob/main/TRAINING.md).

 ## The data we used
-We used two open access dataset: [the CMA Tropical Cyclone Best Track Dataset](https://tcdata.typhoon.org.cn/en/zjljsjj_sm.html)
+We used two open-access dataset: [the CMA Tropical Cyclone Best Track Dataset](https://tcdata.typhoon.org.cn/en/zjljsjj_sm.html)
 , [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5)
 and the results of [the CMO's tropical cyclone predictions](http://typhoon.nmc.cn/web.html).

 If you want to use these data, please contact us.
-We will sent these data to you.
+We will send these data to you.

-If you are interesting in these data, you can click [the CMA Tropical Cyclone Best Track Dataset](https://tcdata.typhoon.org.cn/en/zjljsjj_sm.html), [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5), and
+If you are interested in these data, you can click [the CMA Tropical Cyclone Best Track Dataset](https://tcdata.typhoon.org.cn/en/zjljsjj_sm.html), [ERA5](https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5), and
 [the CMO's tropical cyclone data](http://typhoon.nmc.cn/web.html) to obtain more details.

 ## Note
-Although MGTCF get a surprising performance, there are some challenges in the task of tropical cyclone forecasting.
-First, the performance of trajectory prediction in long-term is still worse than the performance of the official meteorological agencies.
-Second, due to the use of ERA5, which is reanalysis data, MGTCF can not predict TC in real time.
+Although MGTCF gets a surprising performance, there are some challenges in the task of tropical cyclone forecasting.
+First, the performance of trajectory prediction in long term is still worse than the performance of the official meteorological agencies.
+Second, due to the use of ERA5, which is reanalysis data, MGTCF can not predict TC in real-time.
 It is a critical problem that determines whether our research can be implemented in industry.
-Therefore, the next step is to continue to improve the performance of forecasting and find a solution to make our method predict TC in real time.
+Therefore, the next step is to continue to improve the performance of forecasting and find a solution to make our method predict TC in real-time.

 Our codes were modified from the implementation of ["MMSTN: a Multi-Modal Spatial-Temporal Network for Tropical Cyclone Short-Term Prediction"](https://github.com/Zjut-MultimediaPlus/MMSTN).
 Please cite the two papers (MGTCF and MMSTN) when you use the codes.
 ## Citing MGTCF & MMSTN